ggerganov/llama.cpp/README.md

 ## Android (Termux) Alternative method
 - See https://github.com/ggerganov/llama.cpp/pull/1828/files

-## CuBLAS?
+## Using CuBLAS
 - If you're on Windows with an Nvidia GPU you can get CUDA support out of the box using the `--usecublas` flag, make sure you select the correct .exe with CUDA support.
 - You can attempt a CuBLAS build with `LLAMA_CUBLAS=1` or using the provided CMake file (best for visual studio users).
 If you use the CMake file to build, copy the `koboldcpp_cublas.dll` generated into the same directory as the `koboldcpp.py` file.
 If you are bundling executables, you may need to include CUDA dynamic libraries (such as `cublasLt64_11.dll` and `cublas64_11.dll`) in order for the executable to work correctly on a different PC.

-Note that support for CuBLAS is limited.
+## Questions and Help
+- **First, please check out [The KoboldCpp FAQ and Knowledgebase](https://github.com/LostRuins/koboldcpp/wiki/The-KoboldCpp-FAQ-and-Knowledgebase) which may already have answers to your questions!
+Also please search through past issues and discussions.**
+- If you cannot find an answer, open an issue on this github, or find us on the [KoboldAI Discord](https://koboldai.org/discord).

 ## Considerations
 - For Windows: No installation, single file executable, (It Just Works)